mHamzaIqbal1998/Budgetly/README.md

 ## 📞 Support

 For issues related to:

 - **This app**: Open an issue in this repository
 - **Firefly III**: Visit https://github.com/firefly-iii/firefly-iii

-## 🗺️ Roadmap

-- [ ] Advanced charts and analytics
-- [ ] Budget categories and tags
-- [ ] Export functionality
-- [ ] Multiple currency support
-- [ ] Biometric authentication
-- [ ] Theme customization options
-- [ ] Push notifications for recurring transactions
-- [ ] Offline transaction creation with sync
-- [ ] And a lot of new features requested by community
----

-Made with ❤️ for Firefly III users
+Made with ❤️ for Firefly III users by [M Hamza Iqbal](https://mhamzaiqbal1998.vercel.app).